Organic Brioche Buns With Instant Yeast

 What's the difference between brioche and regular buns?

 Brioche dough is what is called an enriched dough.
-This means the dough is enriched, and it starts off with a higher concentration of fats.
+This means the dough is enriched with a higher concentration of fats.
 This fat provides flavor!
 Most enriched doughs are made with sugar, eggs, milk, or butter in addition to flour, yeast, and water.
 So, brioche buns are sweeter and have a more tender crumb than regular buns.
 You'll also notice that their color is darker as well, that's because of the egg in the dough.

 Is a brioche bun better than a regular bun?